gjtorikian/commonmarker/README.md

 It passes all of the CommonMark test suite, and is therefore spec-complete.
 It also includes extensions to the CommonMark spec as documented in the [GitHub Flavored Markdown spec](http://github.github.com/gfm/), such as support for tables, strikethroughs, and autolinking.

+> [!NOTE]
+> By default, several extensions not in any spec have been enabled, for the sake of end user convenience when generating HTML.
+>
-For more information on available extensions, see [the documentation below](#extension-options).
+> For more information on the available options and extensions, see [the documentation below](#options-and-plugins).

 ## Installation